Why should I link a bank account or a card to my PayPal account?

 If you use your card to send money to someone for personal reasons (not to pay for something), we charge a small fee.

 You can pay the fee or ask the recipient to pay it.
-Note that your card issuer may charge a cash advance fee.
+Note that your card provider may charge a cash advance fee.